mstill3/spark-for-dummies/projects/jupyter/README.md

-# Spark and Python for Big Data with PySpark
+# PySpark with jupyter notebook
-Introduction to Spark APIs from this [Udemy Spark Course](https://www.udemy.com/course/spark-and-python-for-big-data-with-pyspark) and some of my own
+Introduction to Spark APIs

 <table>
     <tr>